ranikay/CSCI5622-CourseProject/README.md

 ### Seringhaus data set (data/cerevisiae_compiled_features.csv)

 In 2006, Seringhaus _et al_ used 14 biological features to train a classifier for predicting essential genes in _S. cerevisiae_ and a related organism _S. miktae_.
-On 4,648 genes in \textit{S. cerevisiae}, the classifier resulted in a precision TP/TP+FP = 0.69 and recall TP/TP+FN = 0.091$.
+On 4,648 genes in _S. cerevisiae_, the classifier resulted in a precision TP/TP+FP = 0.69 and recall TP/TP+FN = 0.091$.
 The classifier used was an average of 7 different classifiers, including logistic regression, Naive Bayes, and AdaBoost.

 The data from this paper was provided by the lab [here](http://www.gersteinlab.org/proj/predess/data/Scerevisiae/Compiled/cerevisiae_ALL_noNaN.csv), however, it only includes a complete feature set for 3,500 genes.